chesyya/baosky-plugin-api-generator/plugin-docs/language-extensions/language-configuration-guide.md

 ## Brackets definition

-When you move the cursor to a bracket defined here, VS Code will highlight that bracket together with its matching pair.
+When you move the cursor to a bracket defined here, Baosky will highlight that bracket together with its matching pair.

 ```json
 {